hsghori/CS-Notes/artificial_intelligence_notes.md

 choices result in smaller factors - obviously smaller factors lead to more efficient inference.
-	- Generally speaking we should pick factors with less connections first since more connectisons implies a bigger factor table.
+	- Generally speaking we should pick factors with less connections first since more connections implies a bigger factor table.
 	- If we are combining k factors with domain sizes d, the resulting factor is of size	$O(d^k)$.
 	- In variable elimination we care about the size of the factor tables.
-	- The computational and space compelxity of variable elimination is determined by the largest factor.
+	- The computational and space complexity of variable elimination is determined by the largest factor.
 And the elimination ordering can greatly affect the size of the largest factor.
 	- There is no general "optimal ordering" which always results in small